cloudyr/aws.s3/README.md

 ```

 **Remarks:**
 * To use the package with S3-compatible storage provided by other cloud platforms, set the `AWS_S3_ENDPOINT` environment variable to the appropriate host name.
-By default, the package uses the AWS endpoint: `s3.amazonaws.com`
+By default, the package uses the AWS endpoint: `s3.amazonaws.com`.
+Note that you may have to set `region=""` in the request as well if the back-end uses only a single server with no concept of regions.
 * To use the package from an EC2 instance, you would need to install `aws.ec2metadata`.
 This way, credential will be obtained from the machine's role.